Follow-on: New Zealand v England, Wellington, 2023

-New Zealand became only the fourth team in history to win a Test after following on, and the second to win by a one-run margin, as they wrestled the game away from England on a dramatic final day in Wellington.
-Neil Wagner was the catalyst with a short-ball assault during the afternoon session and he capped the comeback by taking the final wicket amid rising tension at Basin Reserve.
+New Zealand became only the third team in history to win a Test after following on, winning by one run after wrestling the game away from England on a dramatic final day in Wellington.
+Neil Wagner was the catalyst with a short-ball assault during the afternoon session, and he capped the comeback by taking the final wicket amid rising tension at Basin Reserve.
+England declared at 435/8 in their first innings with Joe Root and Harry Brook scoring 150+ each.
+New Zealand's first innings ended at 209 with a rear guard action from Tom Blundell and Captain Tim Southee limiting the damage to a 226 run deficit.
+Following on, New Zealand scored a mammoth 483 in 162 overs, with 4 half-centuries and a Kane Williamson 132, leaving England with a target of 258.
+England had trouble putting together a significant partnership, and when Ben Foakes departed at 251/9, the tailenders Jack Leach and James Anderson could only add 5 more runs before Anderson glanced a leg side delivery through to the keeper to lose the game.
+Controversially, the ball prior should have been called a wide, as a bouncer flew well over the batsman's head, and one run extra could have potentially seen the match end as the third ever tied Test.

 First-class matches

 22-24 July 1847 match between MCC and Surrey

 In 1847 at The Oval, the MCC were bowled out for 91 in reply to Surrey's 197 in a three-day match.
 Under the Laws in force, the MCC were required to follow-on, and scored 216 before bowling Surrey out for 101 to win by nine runs.
+This was the first occasion in first-class cricket of victory by a team following-on.

 County Championship – Warwickshire v Hampshire, 1922

 In 1922 at Edgbaston, Hampshire were bowled out for 15 in just 53 balls and 40 minutes in reply to Warwickshire's 223 in a three-day match; Hampshire's total is the seventh-lowest score for a completed first-class innings.
 After Warwickshire enforced the follow-on, Hampshire famously scored a mammoth 521 before bowling Warwickshire out for 158 to win by 155 runs.
 Hampshire's first innings total of 15 remains the lowest score in the county's history, and the lowest for a completed innings by a team that won the match as of 2022.